Someone holding a thermometer underneath a blanket with a tissue, wondering when to request a sick note

 Exemptions for Employers Offering Paid Sick Days

-There are two ways sick leave can work, depending on the employee’s contract:
+There are two ways sick leave can work, depending on what the employment contract provides:

-1. If the employment contract provides better sick leave benefits than ESA law requires, these contract rules apply instead.
-For example, an employee’s contract states they get ten paid sick days per year.
-The employee will follow the contract since it offers more days than the ESA.
+1. If the employment contract offers better sick leave benefits than the ESA requires, those contract terms apply.
+For example, if an employee’s contract provides ten paid sick days per year, those terms govern rather than the ESA minimum.

-Ontario scrapping sick notes introduced several changes in the workplace, impacting how you should manage an employee’s absence.
-With the updated regulations, HR teams need to adjust policies to comply with the ESA legal requirements, including:
+Ontario scrapping sick notes introduced meaningful changes to how HR teams manage employee absence.
+With the updated regulations, companies need to adjust policies to comply with ESA requirements while maintaining a fair and transparent workplace culture.

-• Updating procedures and training managers to handle sick leave requests
+• Updating internal procedures and training managers on how to handle sick leave requests appropriately

-• Properly documenting sick leave requests while protecting employee privacy
+• Documenting sick leave requests properly while protecting employee privacy

 Considerations for Managing Sick Leave Requests

-Establish clear, fair procedures when handling statutory sick leave requests.
+Clear, fair procedures are the foundation of effective statutory sick leave management.
 Here are some best practices to adopt:

-• Set clear rules for when employees must provide a doctor’s note or other documentation.
+• Set explicit rules for when employees must provide a doctor’s note or other documentation.

-• Standardize the request process by using HR software or other forms
+• Standardize the request process using HR software, an eForms platform, or other consistent documentation tools.

-• Be flexible and understand that some illnesses don’t need medical documentation.
+• Be flexible and understand that minor illnesses and over-the-counter medication situations don’t require medical documentation.

-• Encourage employees to use sick leave when necessary, without being penalized.
+• Encourage employees to use sick leave when they need it, without fear of penalty.

-As an employer, here are some practical compliance tips on how to deal with the new sick leave policy.
+As an employer, here are some practical compliance tips for handling the new sick leave policy.

 Update Sick Leave Policies

-Review and update your existing sick leave policies to align with the new ESA legal requirements.
-Consider including paid sick days, which can greatly help with employee retention and foster a better environment if employees feel too sick to come to work.
+Review and revise your existing sick leave policies to align with current ESA requirements.
+Consider including paid sick days, which support employee retention and signal that your organization values worker well-being.

-Outline the number of sick days employees are entitled to, whether paid or unpaid, and the process for requesting sick leave.
-This policy should be accessible to all employees.
+Outline the number of sick days employees are entitled to, the process for requesting leave, and when documentation may be required.
+Make sure the policy is accessible to everyone.

 Train Staff on the Revised Requirements